-- of development, development history and other matters that may be particularly relevant to particular parts of the zone. - (ii) The Rural Industrial Zone covers a limited range of locations, largely as a result of historical development or on the basis of analysis of the need for specific new or growing types of industrial activities in a rural context.
+- (ii) The Rural Industrial Zone covers a limited range of locations, largely as a result of historical development or on the basis of analysis of the need for specific new or growing types of industrial activities in a rural context.
 Limiting effects on rural amenities and surrounding activities is a key consideration in the provision of these zones. - (iii) The Tourist Services Zone covers locations that are generally small in scale and often environmentally sensitive.
 Suitable locations for this type of zone have been determined on the basis of special characteristics of the zoned area or its environment, or the area's suitability to provide support services for tourism over a wider area. - (iv) The Papakainga Zone covers limited areas which have been identified in consultation with location is so zoned. - (v) The Rural 3 Zone has been introduced to the Plan to meet the demand for residential living in a rural context in an area close to main urban centres, transport routes and the coast.
 Lying within the Coastal Tasman Area, development in the area is subject to specific policies, and is intended to absorb and thus reduce pressure for rural residential and residential subdivision in other rural parts of the District, particularly Rural 1 areas and other areas of high landscape and rural character values.

-(b) Rules that:

-- identify subdivision and development opportunities and requirements in the different rural zones and the rural residential, rural industrial, tourist services, and papakainga zones; - govern lot size; - establish on-site and site-to-site amenity standards, including servicing requirements; - limit development in relation to natural hazards; - define access and transport effects on the road network; - protect natural and heritage values, including allowing subdivision for conservation purposes; - limit development in relation to natural hazards; - define transport needs and impacts; - protect natural and heritage values, including allowing subdivision for conservation purposes. - (c) Design guidance for subdivision and development in specified zones. - (d) A list of matters which decision-makers will take into account in addition to those set out in relevant sections of the Act when considering resource consent applications.
+- (b) Rules that: - identify subdivision and development opportunities and requirements in the different rural zones, including the rural residential, rural industrial, tourist services and papakainga zones; - govern lot size; - establish on-site and site-to-site amenity standards, including servicing requirements; - limit development in relation to natural hazards; - define access and effects on the road network; C60 1/16 Op 6/19 - protect natural and heritage values, including allowing subdivision for conservation purposes; - (c) Design guidance for subdivision and development in specified zones. - (d) A list of matters that decision-makers will take into account in addition to those set out in relevant sections of the Act when considering resource consent applications.